PoisotLab/ms_network_prediction/manuscript.md

 ## What is a species interaction?

-Species interaction encompass every action occuring between any set of two species (or more?) which can be declined into two main types: positive and negative interactions (also neutral?) [@Morales-Castilla2015InfBio].
-As listed by [@Jordano2016ChaEco], these types of interaction may take many forms, where positive interactions could for example be mutualism, commensalism and symbiosis and negative interactions be predation, herbivory and parasitism.

-Despite the multitude type/form of interactions, network ecologists have primarily focused their research on food webs [@Morales-Castilla2015InfBio, @Dunne2006NetStr, ...] when considering interactions across a community or pairwise interactions such as plant-pollinator and host-parasite interactions.
-Arguably the main reason for the bulk of research focusing on these subsets of interaction types may, in part, be due to the difficulty in accurately describing or observing other types of interactions and may be underpinning a scarcity of data.
-However, a *mechanistic* understanding of what determines if and how species will interact can be leveraged when trying to predict interactions when data are incomplete or missing.
+Interactions between species can be manifested in a multitude of ways e.g. different types [@Jordano2016ChaEco], strengths, or symmetry and are not necessarily restricted between only a pair of species e.g indirect interactions [ref].
+The common thread between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, this can be either positively or negatively [ref].
+Combine this high 'diversity' of interaction types with the sheer number of potential interactions that *could* occur in a community and it is understandable why attempting to sample species interaction empirically is a considerable task.
+However, inferring interactions through proxies and other frameworks could prove to be promising [@Morales-Castilla2015InfBio], and requires representing (and constraining?) interaction networks in a variety of ways.

 The representation of species interactions or interaction networks in the form of graphs and matrices is quite effective for their description and analysis.
-It allows the calculation of many network properties (do we list some?), which some can even be use to help the prediction of further interactions, by for example applying a constraint on the possible number of links based on the number of species present [@MacDonald2020RevLin].
+It allows the calculation of many network properties (do we list some?), which some of can even be use to help the prediction of further interactions, by for example applying a constraint on the possible number of links based on the number of species present [@MacDonald2020RevLin].